datacamp/authoring/docs/courses/exercises/all-exercise-types/learning-objective.md

 In general, an exercise should teach the student exactly one thing.
 If you want to have multiple learning objectives, it's a warning sign that you are trying to cram too much into a single exercise.
 That said, if you have several simple learning objectives, a multi-step exercise can be appropriate.

+## Common problems and their solutions

+### The exercise doesn't test the learning objectives

+It is important that the exercise meets the objective.
+One common danger is that you start writing code and somehow the exercise ends up being completely different to what you originally intended.
+This can be fine, but make sure that you are teaching the things that students will need to know for future exercises.

 ## Good ideas

 ### Write it down